gbdk-2020/gbdk-2020/docs/pages/09_migrating_new_versions.md

 # GBDK-2020 versions

+## Porting to GBDK-2020 4.1.1
+  - No significant changes required

 ## Porting to GBDK-2020 4.1.0
   - GBDK now requires SDCC 4.2 or higher with GBDK-2020 patches for the the z80 linker